IDD-su18/hw3-jasonxzhou/README.md

 # hw3-jasonxzhou

-# MIDI Chain Technical Documentation
+Theo Fedronic & Jason Zhou
+IDD Summer 2018

+## Documentation: Signal Routing Chain
 For this project, we are aiming to do the following signal routing:
 Sensor Control Signals => Adafruit Feather M0 => Hairless MIDI Serial Bridge => loopMIDI virtual MIDI port => Ableton Live DAW => Serum Synthesizer

-Note that the active Serial => Midi bridge must be disabled before uploading a program to the Adafruit Feather (due to serial port conflicts), and re-enabled after the program has been uploaded.
+Note: The active Serial => Midi bridge must be disabled before uploading a program to the Adafruit Feather (due to serial port conflicts), and re-enabled after the program has been uploaded.